liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 If your store sells books, you can use Liferay's Amazon Rankings application to display them alongside the main shopping portlet.
 Both of these are found in the Shopping category under *Add* &rarr; *More* in the Control Panel.
-The Amazon Rankings application give you the opportunity to highlight the books in your store's inventory outside of the typical category structure.
+The Amazon Rankings application lets you highlight the books in your store's inventory outside of the typical category structure.
 Books are arranged in ascending order according to Amazon's Best Sellers Rank.
 Book cover images displayed in the portlet come from the images in the product's description.

 ##### Setting up your Amazon Web Services account

 To use Amazon rankings, you must first setup an Amazon Associates Program account.
-This will give you the *associate ID tag* you need to enter in your portal-ext.properties file.
+This gives you the *associate ID tag* you need to enter in your `portal-ext.properties` file.
 Then you need to join the Amazon Product Advertising API group.
-This will yield the *access key id* and the *secret access key* that also must go into your portal-ext.properties file.
+This yields the *access key id* and the *secret access key* that also must go into your `portal-ext.properties` file.

 You can get an Amazon License Key here:

 [https://aws-portal.amazon.com/gp/aws/developer/registration/index.html/](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html/)

-Add the following lines to your portal-ext.properties file and populate the values for the associate tag, access key id and secret access key from your Amazon Web Services account.
+Add the following lines to your `portal-ext.properties` file and populate the values for the associate tag, access key id and secret access key from your Amazon Web Services account.
 Ensure there are no spaces between the `=` sign and their values.